algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/management/management_artifacts.md

 - Email: <team8.bubble@algosup.com>
 - Password: Team8Bubble

+You can follow the [Management App Usage Guide](./management_app_usage.md) to guide you through the features of the application.

 ## RACI Matrix

 The RACI matrix of this project is as follows considering the [Project Charter](./project_charter.md):